ekhotom/guestbook/README.md

 Head, footer and navi partials included on the pages

 User may see guestbook posts made by other users and has a chance to leave a message themselves.
+If left completely empty, prompts error message but even filling one will send an incomplete push().
+Ideally the "country" choice would suggest countries based on characters in the input so far.

 Guestbook messages are located and read from a local .json file.